Introduction to Tkinter Text

 - mark_unset(mark): The specified mark as the first argument is removed from the text widget.

-- Tags: The text regions are associated with names which are given by tags and this makes the modification of the display settings of the text areas easier.
+- Tags: The text regions are associated with tags given by tags, which makes the modification of the display settings of the text areas easier.
 Event callbacks can be bind to specific areas of text using tags.

-- tag_add(tagname, startindex[,endindex]…): The position defined by the start index is tagged using this method or a range of positions defined by the start index and end index are tagged using this method.
+- tag_add(tagname, startindex[,endindex]…): The start index’s position is tagged using this method or a range of positions defined by the start index and end index are tagged using this method.

 - tag_config: The properties of the tag are configured using this option like justify, tabs, underline, etc.